Nitin-Mane/Valentine-Rose-Visualization/README.md

 # Valentine-Rose-Visualization

-# 🌹 Valentine's Love Rose - A Mathematical Visualization 🌹
+#🌹 Valentine's Love Rose - A Mathematical Visualization🌹

 ## 📌 Project Overview
 This project is a **beautiful Valentine's Day web app** that visualizes a **3D mathematical rose animation** using **Plotly**.
 It also displays the **rose equation** alongside the graph, making it a perfect blend of **mathematics and romance**. 💖✨